voorhoede/datocms-plugin-translate-fields/README.md

 * Translate text and string fields
 * Translate structured text fields
-* Translate rich text fields
+* Translate rich text fields (multiple and single)
 * Translate SEO fields
 * Translate Slug fields
 * Translate to all languages with one button press
 * Translate and copy text from the default language
+* Exclude keys of fields to make sure not every field is translated

 ## Configuration